fastify/fastify-secure-session/README.md

 ## Using a pregenerated key

-After you installed `@fastify/secure-session` in your project, you can run `secure-session-gen-key` from your project-folder.
+After you installed `@fastify/secure-session` in your project, you can run `npx fastify-secure-session-generate-key` from your project-folder.

 ```sh